myaaghubi/f3-migrations/README.md

 ```
 composer require myaghobi/f3-migrations
 ```
+For manual installation:
-For manual installation, copy the content of `lib/` folder into your `lib/` folder.
-Also, `Migrations` use [Schema Builder](https://github.com/ikkez/f3-schema-builder), so you need to install it too.
+1. Copy the content of `lib/` folder into your `lib/` folder.
+2. Install [Schema Builder](https://github.com/ikkez/f3-schema-builder) as mentioned in its documentation.
+3. Install Html2Text, by placing the `html2text.php` inside of a folder named `html2text` in your `lib/`.

 ## Operation and basic usage